moby/moby/docs/sources/articles/https.md

 trusts a fingerprint of the daemon’s public key.
 If they do, the public key will be stored so it does not prompt on subsequent connections.
-For the daemon to authenticate the client, each client automatically generates its own key (~/.docker/key.json) which is presented to the daemon and checked against a list of keys authorized to connect (~/.docker/authorized-keys.d/).
+For the daemon to authenticate the client, each client automatically generates its own key (`~/.docker/key.json`) which is presented to the daemon and checked against a list of keys authorized to connect (`~/.docker/authorized-keys.d/`).
+Every public key file in the authorized key directory represents a client which is authorized to connect using that key.

 To enable identity-based authentication, add the flag `--auth=identity`.
 The default identity and authorization files may be overridden through the